Your cart is currently empty!

 Malloy Village HOA — Overview

-While it might seem a bit different from my other community roles, serving as the Chair of the Malloy Village Homeowners Association Board is another way I work to build a strong, inclusive community right here in my Ferndale neighborhood.
+While it might seem different from my other community roles, serving on the Malloy Village Homeowners Association Board since January 2022 is another way I work to build a strong, inclusive community right here in my Ferndale neighborhood.

 You might wonder how being on an HOA board connects to my work as a Tlingit artist and cultural advocate.
 For me, it’s all about community building, just on a more local, day-to-day level.
 In this role, I have the opportunity to bring the values of respect, collaboration, and inclusivity that are so important in Tlingit culture into my immediate neighborhood.